darneson/10XGenomics/README.md

 ## Live Sync

-### For 10X single cell analysis, we need raw files directly from the sequencer (.bcl files)
+1. For 10X single cell analysis, we need raw files directly from the sequencer (.bcl files) <bc />
+    1.1 We also need all of the files off the sequencer which describe the flow cell settings <bc />

 After live sync, directory structure should look something like this.
 NOTE: we need all these other extra files (they tell cell ranger how the flow cell in sequencer was set up -- we can't just use the .bcl files).
 The .bcl files are located under ./Data/Intesities/BaseCalls/L007